 Thanks for reading!
 If you have any comments please leave them below!

 Traveling more in Colombia?
-Check out some of our other Colombia blogs or some popular locations below:
+Check out all of our other Colombia blogs or some popular locations below:

 - San Gil – the adventure capital in inland Colombia